alvarowolfx/personal-site/content/articles/2023/2023-12-29-overengineering-my-gaming-journey-intro/index.md

 ## Comparing with the previous year

 The nice thing about creating all this is that I can generate recaps for previous years and analyze them in comparison with this year.
-Here is my recap from 2022, even though haven't had all the tools that I developed this year:
+Here is my recap from 2022, even though back in the day I haven't had all the tools that I developed this year:

 {{< gallery match="images/*_2022.png" sortOrder="desc" rowHeight="400" margins="4" thumbnailResizeOptions="600x600 q90 Lanczos" previewType="blur" embedPreview=true >}}